-Natural remedies for hair loss are a great alternative treatment instead of always reaching for the medicine cabinet to deal with long-term conditions such as thinning hair or female baldness.
+Natural remedies for hair loss are a great alternative treatment.
+Instead of always reaching for the medicine cabinet to deal with long-term conditions such as thinning hair or female baldness, go natural.

-Hair loss remedies come in all different shapes and sizes, including vitamins for hair loss, herbs to help with hair growth and even shampoos to combat thinning hair – so there should be something for everyone!
+Hair loss remedies come in all different shapes and sizes.
+These include vitamins for hair loss, herbs to help with hair growth and even shampoos to combat thinning hair – so there should be something for everyone!

 Although the causes of hair loss are often hard to determine, things such as pregnancy, being a new mum, ageing, symptoms of stress or anxiety, or alopecia could be making your hair look and feel thinner than it used to.